samber/lab-langchain-getting-started/README.md

 ## For meetup organizers

-1- Prepare a PostgreSQL instance with the IMDB database imported 2- Some participants might not have access to a Slack organization.
+- Prepare a PostgreSQL instance with the IMDB database imported
+- Some participants might not have access to a Slack organization.
 Prepare a fresh new Slack team and invite participants with "owner" permissions.
-3- Create an OpenAI account with 5€ free credits.
+- Create an OpenAI account with 5€ free credits.
 It should be sufficient for 10-20 participants.

 Remember the goal of this tuto is not to set up a Slack bot, but to manipulate Langchain.
 If participants take too much time to start, you can fall back on a simple stdin prompt.

-Warning: suggest to the participants to use a different Slack app name and Slack slash command.
+⚠️  Suggest to the participants to use a different Slack app name and Slack slash command.

 ## Import and start IMDB database